hacizeynal/Deploying-Spring-PetClinic-Sample-Application-localy-using-Vagrant/README.md

 ```

-We can also see that as maven package manager is providing custom tests for source code and result will be written to **checkstyle-result.xml**.
+We can also see that as Maven tool is running tests for source code and results are written to **checkstyle-result.xml**.

 Application will be started with default profile ,by default it uses in memory database (H2) ,as a requirement we will need to change to mysql profile in order to leverage MySQL DB.